 Figure N2-7.
-Electrical connection diagram for M10 P4-70 high-purity germanium detector (HPGe).
-Note: the HPGe detector is designed to work only in a LN2 environment (77 K).
+Electrical connection diagram for HPGe detector.
+Note: the HPGe detector is designed to work only in a LN_2 environment (77K).
 If the detector is not cooled down to this temperature, the bias supply is interlocked so it will not come on.
-If the "shutdown" LED is not on, it is OK to apply the voltage to the detector by slowly increasing the voltage (note that upon power-up of the 659 Bias Supply, the Shutdown LED is initially on by default, and the Reset button will turn it off).
-If the "shutdown" LED remains on, check the LN2 supply in the dewar.
-If the LN2 level is OK, it may be that the detector has not been cooled for six hours or more.
+If the "shutdown" LED is not on, it is OK to apply the voltage to the detector by slowly increasing the voltage.
+If the "shutdown" LED is on, then check the LN_2 in the dewar.
+If the LN_2 level is OK, it may be that the detector has not been cooled for six hours or more.
 If this occurs, see instructor for help.